fanzhidongyzby/chat2graph/doc/en-us/principle/sdk.md

     name: "review_html_code_functionality"
     desc: "Reads the content of a generated HTML file to assess if its structure and elements likely meet the user's functional requirements for a dynamic and visual application.
 Example path: 'output/generated_page.html'."
     tools:
-      - *html_reader_tool
+      - *document_reader_tool # Re-using document_reader_tool assuming it can read any text file like markdown or HTML

-  # ... (other action definitions omitted here, similar in format)
+  # ...
+(Other action definitions are omitted here, format is similar to the above)

-# Toolkit definitions: Groups related actions into toolkits for specific Operators or Experts
+# Toolkit Definition: Combines related actions into toolkits for use by a specific Operator or Expert.
-# Each toolkit is a list of actions
+# Each toolkit is a list of actions.
 toolkit:
-  - [*content_understanding_action, *deep_recognition_action] # First toolkit with two actions
+  - [*content_understanding_action, *deep_recognition_action] # First toolkit, containing two actions
   - [ # Web Development Toolkit Example
       *generate_html_code_action,
       *save_generated_code_action,
       *review_generated_html_action
     ]
+  # - [ # Second toolkit example
+  #     *entity_type_definition_action, # Assumed to be defined
+  #     *relation_type_definition_action, # Assumed to be defined
+  #     *schema_design_and_import_action, # Assumed to be defined
+  #   ]
-  # ... (other toolkit definitions omitted)
+  # ...
+(Other toolkit definitions are omitted here)

-# Operator definitions: Units executing related actions, typically corresponding to a task phase
+# Operator Definition: An Operator is a unit that executes a series of related actions, typically corresponding to a phase of a task.
-# Each Operator executes its `actions` using a `Reasoner` (usually configured at the Expert level).
+# When executing its defined `actions`, each Operator relies on a `Reasoner` (usually configured uniformly at the Expert level or specified as needed).
-# This `Reasoner` is typically an LLM-driven module responsible for understanding `instruction`,
+# This `Reasoner` is typically a module driven by a Large Language Model (LLM), responsible for understanding the `instruction`,
-# planning and invoking `tools` declared in `actions`, and generating final responses or decisions per `output_schema`.
+# planning and invoking the `tools` declared in the `actions`, and generating the final response or decision according to the `output_schema`.
-# An Operator's `actions` can be sequential or parallel.
+# The `actions` of each Operator can be a list, and these behaviors can be executed sequentially or in parallel.
+# Each Operator includes an instruction, an output_schema, and the actions it can execute.
 #
-# Operator execution context includes:
+# Supplementary Explanation of Operator Execution Mechanism:
-# 1. Job details (goal, context)
-# 2. Retrieved Knowledge from KnowledgeBaseService
+# 1. Execution Context: When an Operator executes, it receives a rich context, including:
+#    - Detailed information about the current `Job` (e.g., `goal`, `context`).
+#    - Relevant `Knowledge` retrieved from the `KnowledgeBaseService`.
-# 3. FileDescriptor from FileService/MessageService for accessing file content
+#    - `FileDescriptor`s provided through the `FileService` and `MessageService` for accessing relevant file content.
-# 4. Preceding Operator/Expert outputs (WorkflowMessage)
+#    - The output from a preceding Operator or Expert (`WorkflowMessage`).
-# 5. Possible `lesson` (feedback from subsequent Experts guiding current Operator behavior)
+#    - A possible `lesson` (feedback from a subsequent Expert to guide the current Operator's behavior).
+# 2. Toolkit Interaction Configuration: The Operator retrieves tools from the Toolkit that are related to the Actions in the Operator Config, enabling the Operator-driven Reasoner to call these tools.
 operators:
-  # Graph modeling operator example
+  # Graph Modeling Operator Example
   - &analysis_operator # Operator anchor
-    instruction: | # LLM instructions describing its role, tasks, and notes You are a professional document analysis expert focused on extracting key info to build knowledge graphs.
+    instruction: | # Instruction for the LLM, describing its role, task, and points to note You are a professional document analysis expert, focused on extracting key information from documents to lay a solid foundation for building a knowledge graph.
-      You need to understand document content.
-Note: analyzed documents may be subsets, requiring inference of the global context from local details.
+      You need to understand the document's content.
+Please note that the document you are analyzing may be a subset of a complete collection, requiring you to infer the overall situation from local details.
-    output_schema: | # Defines output format/structure, typically YAML/JSON
+    output_schema: | # Defines the format and structure of the Operator's output, usually in YAML or JSON format description **domain**: A description of the document's domain, to assist in subsequent modeling and data extraction.
-      **domain**: Document domain description aiding subsequent modeling **concepts**: Identified key concepts, each with name, description, importance *Example:*
+      **concepts**: A list of identified key concepts, each including a name, description, and importance.
+        *Example:*
           ```yaml
           concepts:
             - concept: "Person"
-              description: "People mentioned in the document"
+              description: "Refers to the people mentioned in the document."
               importance: "High"
           ```
       # ... (other output fields)
-    actions: # Actions invoked sequentially or selectively
+    actions: # List of actions called sequentially or selectively when this Operator executes
       - *content_understanding_action
       - *deep_recognition_action